vague369/dark-electron-ui-prototypes/README.md

 ## State Rules
 State rules are ways to describe how modules or layouts look when in a particular state.

+## Theme Rules
+Theme rules define colors and images that can be easily redefined for altername themes.

 *Reference:https://smacss.com/book*
 [dark-electron]: https://github.com/vague369/dark-electron
 [smacss]: https://smacss.com/book/